Study Finds Longer Childcare Hours in Singapore Improve Behaviour of Children

 13 January 2025

-At NTUC First Campus’s over 180 preschool centres under its My First Skool and Little Skool-House networks, social-emotional learning is embedded into daily learning activities and its teachers are guided by specialised toolkits developed in-house, said its Chief Child Development Officer Ms Coreen Soh.
+At NTUC First Campus’ over 180 preschool centres under its My First Skool and Little Skool-House networks, social-emotional learning is embedded into daily learning activities and its teachers are guided by specialised toolkits developed in-house, said its Chief Child Development Officer Ms Coreen Soh.

-The centres, which take care of about 29,000 children islandwide, also feature thoughtful designs to support social emotional development, such as with quiet zones where children can self-regulate when they feel overwhelmed, as well as dramatic play areas to express and explore their emotions.
+The centres, which take care of about 29,000 children islandwide, feature thoughtful designs to support social emotional development, such as with quiet zones where children can self-regulate when they feel overwhelmed, as well as dramatic play areas to express and explore their emotions.

 Mindfulness activities, such as storytelling and relaxation techniques, as well as empathetic teachers, help children to reduce stress.